-If you want to increase fiber intake, this article will show you high fiber foods you should eat every day.
+If you want to increase fiber intake, this article will show you high fiber low carb foods you should eat every day.

 Eating foods high in fiber will improve your health and enhance weight loss.
 But according to research, most people only eat half the amount of fiber they’re supposed to.
 It’s recommended that women should consume 25 grams and men 38 grams per day.

 Note that fiber is mainly found in plant-based foods.
 And there are two types of fiber – soluble and insoluble fiber.
 Most of the foods below contain both.
 But I won’t concern myself with choosing soluble or insoluble fiber – they’re both not absorbed in the body and they both keep hunger at bay.

 Below are reasons you should increase intake of foods high in fiber.

 Faster weight loss: You’re less likely to overeat when you consume enough fiber since it increases feelings of fullness.
 This study found that intake of fiber supplements enhanced weight loss in obese individuals.